 You’ve probably heard the saying, “People don’t leave jobs – they leave managers.”
 A huge way to improve employee retention is to improve communication from upper-level management down to the warehouse floor.
 Ask your employees for feedback regularly, and make it a point to get to know them.
 Check out this list for more ideas on how to improve communication in the workplace.

-#ProTip: Establish an open door policy where the manager, CEO, president, or supervisor leaves their office door "open" in order to encourage communication, feedback, and transparency with the employees of that company.
+#ProTip: Establish an open door policy where the manager, CEO, president, or supervisor leaves their office door "open" to encourage communication, feedback, and transparency with the employees of that company.

 9. PROVIDE OPPORTUNITIES FOR ADVANCEMENT

-No one likes to feel like they are stuck at a dead-end job.
+No one likes to feel like he or she are stuck in a dead-end job.
 Publicize vacancies within the company and make it clear that there is equal opportunity for advancement based on performance.
-Everyone should have the opportunity to succeed if they work hard enough – isn’t that what the American Dream is all about?
+Everyone should have the chance to succeed if he or she works hard enough – isn’t that what the American Dream is all about?

 Have any tips of your own on how to manage high employee turnover?
 Leave them in the comments below!